Hong Kong plans housing for locals only to tame property prices

-HONG KONG Hong Kong's leader-elect on Wednesday said his government would launch a pilot project to build middle-class housing for residents only, hoping to cool soaring property prices that have sparked a backlash against unlimited sales to overseas buyers.
+HONG KONG, March 28 Hong Kong's leader-elect on Wednesday said his government would launch a pilot project to build middle-class housing for residents only, hoping to cool soaring property prices that have sparked a backlash against unlimited sales to overseas buyers.

 Leung Chun-ying, who on Sunday won a contest decided by prominent citizens to become the next chief executive of the financial hub, said the idea is to sell land for developments that would be restricted to Hong Kong residents.
 The government owns all land in the city and sells it on long leases.